Expand description

 §Installation

-The three apps, edi, giti, and ch, that comprise r3bl-cmdr will make you smile
+The two apps, edi and giti, that comprise r3bl-cmdr will make you smile and

-giti- an interactive git CLI app designed to give you more confidence and a better experience when working with git. - 🦜
+giti- An interactive git CLI app designed to give you more confidence and a better experience when working with git.- Fully async—never blocks the main thread

-edi- a TUI Markdown editor that lets you edit Markdown files in your terminal in style. - 🔮
+edi- A TUI Markdown editor that lets you edit Markdown files in your terminal in style.- Fully async—never blocks the main thread

 To install r3bl-cmdr on your system, run the following command, assuming you have